paywell/paywell-receipt/README.md

 ## TODO
 - [x] Documentation
+- [ ] should be able to valide receipt
 - [x] should be able to save receipt
     + [ ] normalize customer phone number into e.164
 - [x] should be able to get receipt